WA Seattle WA Zone Forecast

 Including the cities of Neah Bay, La Push, and Forks

-possible.
-Highs in the mid 50s to lower 60s.
-Southeast wind 10 to
+afternoon.
+Highs in the mid 60s to lower 70s.
+Light wind becoming

 northwest to 10 mph in the afternoon.